 Feel What You Feel, Unapologetically

-Now that that’s out of the way, onto the negativity: I’m a human being who has emotions.
+Now that that’s out of the way, onto the harder stuff: I’m a human being who has emotions.
 Sometimes these emotions result in me standing over my bathroom sink, ready to vomit from sorrow.
 Sometimes I feel like I can run for miles floating on wings of bliss alone.
 Other days I feel nothing at all, and the arrival of this emptiness is both disorienting and lovely.
 Honestly, I’ve lived most of my life believing that everyone more or less operates in this way, so it’s been odd to receive medical diagnoses for such experiences.
 But whatever.
 That’s how it’s done, and sometimes it can be really helpful.

 It’s important to bear in mind that none of our emotions are “right” or “wrong.”
 They just are.
 Acknowledging this was huge for me, and so I encourage you to let it sink in: No emotion is “better” or “worse” than any other.
 Some may be easier to accept because they are pleasant, but in trying to reject the bad ones, we miss out on a whole lot.
 We close ourselves to what they are trying to teach us.
 We decide that these parts of us are not worth loving when they are actually the parts that need our love most.